Tips for Running a Successful Answering Service

 For all my adult life writing was something I did, but it meant nothing more.
 Then about eight years ago I began to take writing more seriously, wondering if it might be my next career.
 (It is, but it’s a part-time career.
 No worries, I will continue to publish TAS Trader and Connections Magazine.)

 My first step as a writer was to attend a writing conference to learn more about the industry.
 Now my goal is to attend two conferences a year.
 Then I begin to study the craft of writing: reading blogs, listening to podcasts, subscribing to magazines, and buying books.
 Next I joined a couple of critique groups, where we mutually help each other improve.
-And, since I’ve actually been writing for several decades and been a publisher for fifteen years, I started blogging about writing to give back to the writing community; I also speak at writing conferences.
-As I moved forward I began working as a commercial freelance writer.
+And, since I’ve actually been writing for several decades and been a publisher for fifteen years, I started blogging about writing to give back to the writing community.

 A couple years ago I decided to branch into fiction.
 Though I could have learned by the school of hard knocks, I decided to jumpstart my efforts by hiring people to guide and instruct me: coaches, developmental editors, and teachers.
 And I outsource things too: book cover design, copy editing, and proofreading.
 It would be foolish to try to do these myself.